Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 > solarcoind getstakinginfo

-Tells you if your wallet is unlocked for staking (see below) and if it is actually staking (both entries should be True), a reason you may be unlocked for staking but not actually staking is if you are not sync'd to the blockchain.
+Tells you if your wallet is unlocked for staking (see below) and if it is actually staking (both the "Enabled" and "Staking" entries should be True), a reason you may be unlocked for staking but not actually staking is if you are not sync'd to the blockchain.

 > solarcoind getbalance